collective/collective.solr/README.rst

 reflecting the data after the commit.
 While there's a certain amount of cache data that is copied to the new search threads, this data has to be validated against the new index which takes some time.
-The `useColdSearcher` and `maxWarmingSearchers` options of the Solr recipe relate to the aspect.
-While cache data is copied over and validated for a new search thread, it's `warming` up.
-If that process is not yet completed the thread is considered to be `cold`.
+The `useColdSearcher` and `maxWarmingSearchers` options of the Solr recipe relate to this aspect.
+While cache data is copied over and validated for a new search thread, the searcher is `warming up`.
+If the warming up is not yet completed the searcher is considered to be `cold`.

 In order to get real good performance out of Solr, we need to minimize the number of commits against the Solr index.
 We can achieve this by turning off